debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/fork_poliy.md

 * The planned alert system will be prioritized in the upcoming few months.
   It will display one precautionary alert message on upgrade unless the upgrade is performed long after miner activation.
   Then a next one around timeout unless Taproot is active for a while already.
-* Upgrading to `bitcoind` with Taproot support will have the highest priority (except critial security vulnerabilities), followed by updating all applications implementing split protections.
+* Upgrading to `bitcoind` with Taproot support will have the highest priority (except critical security vulnerabilities), followed by updating all applications implementing split protections.